Five Ways to Use Flavorful Caraway Seeds for a Healthy Diet

 - Bring the oatmeal and milk mixture to a gentle simmer at a medium temperature.
 Allow the mixture to simmer for five to seven minutes until the oatmeal is soft and looks creamy.
 Stir frequently with a wooden spoon.

-- Add a small amount of water if necessary to get the desired consistency in the porridge, then serve.
+- Add a small amount of water or another liquid if necessary to get the desired consistency in the porridge, then serve.

 Caraway Seed Bread

-Research shows that rye helps to stabilize blood sugar.
 White rye contains soluble fiber and rye bran contains insoluble fiber.
 Both types of fiber are a healthy addition to a diet.
-Soluble fiber reduces the amount of cholesterol in the blood.
+Soluble fiber reduces the amount of LDL cholesterol (the so-called "bad" cholesterol) in the blood.
+It also helps to lower a high blood sugar level.
 Insoluble fiber helps move material through the intestine and can bulk up the stool and relieve constipation.
-It may also reduce the risk of colon cancer, although this isn't confirmed.
+It may also reduce the risk of colon cancer, although this hasn't been confirmed.
 Some studies show that insoluble fiber does decrease the incidence of colon cancer while others show that it has no effect on cancer risk.

 I do occasionally find a rye bread that contains caraway seeds in my local stores, but usually I buy a sprouted grain seed bread that includes caraway.
 This bread resembles a cake, although it doesn't contain flour or added fat and sugar.